mulshankar/UKF_Sankar/UKF_ReadMe_Sankar.md

 The goals of this project are as follows:

-* Implement an Unscented Kalman Filter to predict a bicycle position and velocity by fusing LIDAR and RADAR sensor data
+* Implement an Unscented Kalman Filter (UKF) to predict vehicle position and velocity by fusing LIDAR and RADAR sensor data
-* The position estimates must be within 0.09 m accuracy and velocity estimates must be within 0.3 m/s (accuracy is quantified via Root Mean Square Estimates)
+* The position estimates must be within 0.09 m accuracy and velocity estimates must be within 0.4 m/s (accuracy is quantified via Root Mean Square Estimates)

 [//]: # (Image References)
-[image1]: ./figs/RadarData.jpg
+[image1]: ./figs/CTRV.png
-[image2]: ./figs/OnlyLaser.JPG
+[image2]: ./figs/RMSE.png
-[image3]: ./figs/OnlyRadar.JPG
+[image3]: ./figs/SigmaPoints.png
-[image4]: ./figs/BothSensors.JPG
+[image4]: ./figs/Weights.png
-[image5]: ./figs/Dataset2.JPG
+[image5]: ./figs/MeasurementPrediction.png
+[image6]: ./figs/UKFupdate.png
+[image7]: ./figs/NIS.png
+[image8]: ./figs/ChiSquare.png

 **Description of files**

-* FusionUFK.cpp is the core file that contains the UKF algorithm
+* FusionUFK.cpp is the core file that contains the UKF algorithm - process model and measurement updates
-* main.cpp calls the FusionUKF.cpp with the measurements and communicates with the simulator
+* main.cpp calls the FusionUKF.cpp with incoming measurements and communicates with the simulator
 * tools. cpp contains the RMSE calculation for easy access

 Remaining files are used "as-is" to interface with simulator and doing background tasks.